Hello everyone, my name is Adam Smith. I wasn’t born in Beaches-East York, but I will live the rest of my life here.

 I love this area, and no matter where in the city my job in film and television moved to, I have never been willing to leave this neighbourhood.

-I eventually managed to convince my future wife Sapphira to move here, where we now raise our infant son—and I wouldn't want to do that anywhere else.
+I eventually managed to convince my future wife Sapphira to move here, where we now raise our son—and I wouldn't want to do that anywhere else.

 Our spectacular parks, our blue flag beach, our numerous ravine trails, and of course, the small town vibe while living in the middle of the big city are just a few of the great aspects of living here.
 Our ward is one of the few areas in the city where you can smile and nod at a stranger, and have it returned.